Virginia Legal Information

 HB1445 creates an affirmative legal defense for patients who use certain CBD or THC-A extracts with the written certification of a doctor.

-HB 1445 creates an affirmative legal defense for patients with intractable epilepsy using CBD or THC-A cannabis extracts which contain at least 15% CBD or THC-A and less than 5% THC by weight with a doctors written certification.
+HB 1251 creates an affirmative legal defense for patients using CBD or THC-A cannabis extracts which contain at least 15% CBD or THC-A and less than 5% THC by weight with a doctors written certification.

 Unfortunately, patients, caregivers, and providers are still vulnerable to federal and state arrests, prosecutions, and incarceration.
 They also suffer pervasive discrimination in employment, child custody, housing, public accommodation, education and medical care.